- September 8, 2024

 "Private Military Manager: Prologue" is a simulation game where you run a private military company in 1990s South America, dealing with cartels, corruption, and political turmoil.
 As the CEO, you issue tactical directives in combat simulations for missions, with high rewards but no second chances if you fail.
 Realism and persistence are key in this challenging world.

-- Players appreciate the depth of gameplay, including roster management and tactical decision-making, which adds a layer of strategy to the experience.
+- Players appreciate the depth of the gameplay, particularly the roster management and training aspects, which add a layer of strategy.

 - The demo shows great potential, with many players expressing excitement for the full release and the improvements that could come with it.